mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Natural Language Processing (NLP)
-A field of computer science involved with interactions between computers and human languages.
+NLP is a field of computer science involved with interactions between computers and human languages.

 Open source software for NLP:
 [The Stanford Natural Language Processing](https://nlp.stanford.edu/software/)